bichobolita/bichobolita/README.md

 ## Hi there 👋

+## I'm currently starting my journey into programming and data science in the field of digital humanities.

 <!--
 **bichobolita/bichobolita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.